rhboot/shim-review/docs/reviewer-guidelines.md

 1. Does the vendor actually **need** to get a signed shim?
 Some are not clear about this.
 If they don't need to run on ~all machines, they can just sign things themselves.
-If they don't **need** to customise the kernel, they should reuse shim+grub+kernel from another signed distro instead.
+If they don't **need** to customise the kernel, they should reuse shim+grub/systemd-boot+kernel from another signed distro instead.

 1. Does the vendor look like they might actually be around to deal with security issues in the future?
 A tiny 1-man outfit may just go